Police uncover ‘possible plot’ by militia to breach Capitol

 Since his defeat, Trump has been promoting lies that the election was stolen from him through mass voter fraud, even though such claims have been rejected by judges, Republican state officials and Trump’s own administration.
 He was impeached by the House after the Jan.
 6 riot on a c harge of incitement of insurrection but was acquitted by the Senate.

-Associated Press writers Nomaan Merchant in Houston, Colleen Long and Alan Fram in Washington and Amanda Seitz in Chicago contributed to this report.
+Associated Press writers Nomaan Merchant in Houston; Colleen Long, Alan Fram, and Mary Clare Jalonick in Washington; and Amanda Seitz in Chicago contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.